bxlab/PHOSforUS/README.md

 ## 4. Optional arguments

-"-m": manual sequence input option.
+- `-m`: manual sequence input option.
 Should be followed by sequence input.
-"-v": verbose option.
+- `-v`: verbose option.
 All site-wise prediction results will be printed in command interface.

 ## 5. Result file format